 - Preheat oven to 350 degrees F.

-- In a medium-sized mixing bowl, combine buckwheat flour, coconut flour, baking soda and salt.
+- In a medium-sized mixing bowl, combine buckwheat flour, coconut flour, pumpkin spice, baking soda and salt.

 - Mix in pumpkin, water, maple syrup, avocado oil and vanilla.
 Whisk until smooth, then let batter sit for 5 minutes to thicken.